 An offshore wind farm out from Redcar on the

 Wind turbine technology

 isn't cheap at the moment, BUT, as more are built and designs improve, they are becoming

 more commercially more viable and the energy is free and maintenance costs

 Free source of energy, however

-unreliable, will never run out.
+unreliable, this kinetic energy store resource will never run out.